mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 #### 2 - 40:52

-**Question**: Zen practice, are you supposed to pick out a spot on the wall and stare at it, and you’re actually supposed to be looking at the wall?
+**Question:** Zen practice, are you supposed to pick out a spot on the wall and stare at it, and you’re actually supposed to be looking at the wall?
 At one point on the wall, and maintaining [that]?

-**Katagiri**: No. You mean like sitting facing the wall?
+**Katagiri:** No. You mean like sitting facing the wall?

-**Same person**: Yeah.
+**Same person:** Yeah.
 Is the wall just supposed to be there, or are you actually supposed to be looking at it?

-**Katagiri**: No. Wall there, but the not wall there.
+**Katagiri:** No. Wall there, but the not wall there.
 If you say wall is there, at that time *you* observe the wall, don’t you think so? *[He laughs.]*

-**Same person**: But I just mean...
+**Same person:** But I just mean...

-**Katagiri**: Just sit down there, anyway!
+**Katagiri:** Just sit down there, anyway!
 You know, without looking at the wall, without being obsessed with the wall.

-**Same person**: Well, it was just a question about technique, you know?
+**Same person:** Well, it was just a question about technique, you know?
 Are you supposed to keep your eyes...

-**Katagiri**: Sure.
+**Katagiri:** Sure.
 And that’s why I always say to cast down your eyes on the floor.
 But if you face the wall, actually you should keep a certain distance.
 It’s too close to the wall.
 Actually we have more space between you and the wall.
 That’s pretty good for us.
 But we don’t have enough space, that’s why we sit pretty close to the wall.

-**Same person**: You mean the zendo should be bigger?
+**Same person:** You mean the zendo should be bigger?

-**Katagiri**: Oh, I think so! *[He laughs.]* Idealistically.
+**Katagiri:** Oh, I think so! *[He laughs.]* Idealistically.
 I would like to have a big zendo, but it’s impossible now, so I should practice patience. *[Laughter.]* So, facing the wall, that’s alright.
 But a certain area, not only one point, a certain area, a little bigger area.

 #### 2 - 43:02

-**Question**: [...]
+**Question:** [...]
 When you said to practice Buddhism first you have to have a strong faith in the Buddha’s teaching and you have to keep listening to it, and when you’re doing those, I think it’s true in other religious groups we’re the same way, and well, to find out that you have to be careful to listen to both, but still for me we are doing something we don’t know yet.
 I mean, we know as a teaching, but we don’t know what kind of things we can base on to judge if we are doing the right thing or the wrong thing.
 What?

-**Katagiri**: I’m not selling a religious faith, okay?
+**Katagiri:** I’m not selling a religious faith, okay?
 Because Buddhist faith is already based on the deep understand of the source of existence.
 So from this point, whether you don’t have faith or have faith, anyway your life is already right in the middle of faith.
 So from this point, it’s not necessary to think I should have faith or I shouldn’t have faith.
 Okay?
 Anyway, let’s have a white canvas of your life.
 Faith or not faith doesn’t matter: your life is a white canvas.
 Temporarily, it’s called faith, because that faith is supporting your life.
 That white canvas is open to you and to everyone.
 To your future.
 You can draw any kind of thing ...

 #### 2 - 45:22 end of recording